 We leave the Isle of Skye behind via the bridge over the Kyle of Lochalsh and travel on to our first stopping point at the castle of Eilean Donan, which epitomises an image of the romantic beauty of the West Highlands.
 The road takes us south through the splendour of Glen Shiel, along Loch Cluaine, then makes a rather alpine ascent and descent as we get into Glen Garry with great panoramic viewing points.
 We meet the Great Glen route and drive north as far as Fort Augustus where we find our lunch at the junction between the north end of the Caledonian Canal and the southern end of Loch Ness.
 Heading south in the afternoon we follow the old military road all the way down to Fort William, finishing our day at the other end of the Caledonian Canal near the foot of Ben Nevis, the U.K.’s highest peak.

 Overnight stay: Near Fort William

-For the last day of this trip we set off along the shores of Loch Linnhe as far as the bridge at Ballachulish then head through the wild and beautiful surroundings of Glencoe, scene of the infamous massacre.
+For the last day of this trip we set off along the shores of Loch Linnhe as far as the bridge at Ballachulish then head through the wild and beautiful surroundings of Glen Coe, scene of the infamous massacre.
 The road climbs to the open plateau of Rannoch Moor before dropping all the way down to Tyndrum.
 Here we make a pit-stop before continuing on the main road to Glasgow.
-With onward travel for you to consider, we keep this final day shorter but will include the option for a cruise on Loch Lomond for those who are keen.
+With onward travel for you to factor in, we aim to keep this final day shorter.

-For those returning to Edinburgh, our split is after Tyndrum where we head east via Callender and Stirling with an option of a look at Doune Castle to round off the trip.
+For those returning to Edinburgh, our split is after Tyndrum where we head east via Callander and Stirling with pit-stop near Doune to round off the trip.